bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 The definition tells the DI infrastructure that the service is called `myLoggingPlugin` `{1}`, that it depends on the diagram-js core module `{2}` and that the service should be initialized upon diagram creation `{3}`.
 For more details have a look at the [didi documentation](https://github.com/nikku/didi/blob/master/README.md).

-We may now bootstrap diagram-js, passing the our custom module:
+We may now bootstrap diagram-js, passing our custom module:

 ```javascript
 import MyLoggingModule from 'path-to-my-logging-module';